ohno/Antique.jl/README.md

 using Antique
 ```

-The energy `E()`, wavefunction `ψ()`, potential `V()` and some other functions will be exported.
-Try giving other function names like `using Antique: V as potential, E as energy, ψ as wavefuntion, HydrogenAtom` if you want to avoid a function name conflict.
+The energy `E()`, the wave function `ψ()`, the potential `V()` and some other functions will be exported.
+There are two ways to avoid function name conflicts.
+Run `import Antique` instead of `using Antique`, and use the energy `Antique.E()`, the wave function `Antique.ψ()` and the potential `Antique.V()`.
+Or try giving other function names like `using Antique: V as potential, E as energy, ψ as wavefuntion, HydrogenAtom`.

 Here are examples for the hydrogen-like atom.
-The analytical notation of energy (eigen value of the Hamiltonian) is written as
+The analytical notation of the energy (the eigen value of the Hamiltonian) is written as

 ```math
 E_n = -\frac{Z^2}{2n^2} E_\mathrm{h}.